 The sound is favourable but it requires a bit of tweaking with the EQ.
 The highs and mids are a little flat but have a nice punch to them on the bottom.
 Some adjustments to the EQ are expected but shouldn’t be a deal breaker due to the budget price.

 As a whole, are they just as good or better than other expensive brands?
 Undeniably not.
-But we recommend them for anyone looking for a value without breaking the bank.
+But we recommend them for anyone looking for the best of both worlds between quality and price.

 - Great price

 - Quality build

 - EQ requires a bit of tweaking

 Now that we’ve mentioned our top picks, it’s time for you to decide!
 If you find a pair that you think might be best for recording vocals, buy them and try it out!

 Our choice is the Audio-Technica ATH-M50x.
 It’s clean sound quality, industry sound isolation and over-ear design makes it a fantastic headphone for singers.

 The beauty of sound is that the experience is going to be somewhat different person-to-person.
 Each singer is going to use headphones for different sound profiles during their sessions.
 Each will have their own wants and needs that will help with their listening and recording experience.
 Whether you’re buying the best closed back headphones for a professional studio or a home studio, it all comes down to your own preferences.